- Take advantage of 12, 18 and 24-month Interest Free payments plans from a range of retailers.

 These offers are not available on all goods.
 They are only available in some stores and on some goods.
 The goods on which they are offered change from store to store.

-The Go Mastercard is also a normal credit card as well, offering an Interest free period of up to 55 days.
+The Latitude GO Mastercard is also a normal credit card as well, offering an Interest free period of up to 55 days.
 There is also a rewards programme that is free for any card user to join and which centres on a points system for spending.

 Purchase rate 22.74% p.a.